384u/ini/README.md

 ini.SetValue "general", "key1", "value12"

-' retrieve value by key "a" from section "general" WScript.Echo "Get value:" & vbNewLine & x.GetValue("general", "a") ' here we list all sections,
+' retrieve value by key "a" from section "general" WScript.Echo "Get value:" & vbNewLine & ini.GetValue("general", "a") ' here we list all sections,
-' includes empty section name if there was no first section name WScript.Echo "Sections:" & vbNewLine & Join(x.GetSections(), ",")
+' includes empty section name if there was no first section name WScript.Echo "Sections:" & vbNewLine & Join(ini.GetSections(), ",")

 ' IF you need to get key/values by section name, do this:
 ' vLine(0=Section, 1=Key, 2=Value, 3=Line, 4=Comment, 5=DefineSectionBool)